sushmitachaudhari/DBMS-Trainly/README.md

 # cs5200-Trainly
 Project : This project was done in the course CS5200 - Database Management System at Northeastern University.
+The project narrative can be found in narrative.pdf file.

 #How to Install